-These digital options allow fans to not only watch a sporting event but to also be more engaged by it.
+These digital options allow fans to not only watch a sporting event but to also be more engaged through the medium.
 In today’s world, fans have a multitude of options available to them.
 They can watch high-definition highlights; have access to play-by-play predictions, behind-the-scenes content, AR/VR interactions and games, up-to-date events, and much more – all from the comfort of their own homes.

 The Digital Fan